rediscoverscience/rediscoverscience.github.io/about.md

 ---
-theme: jekyll-theme-cayman
-layout: page
+layout: default
 title: About
 permalink: /about/
 ---

-### About me
+# About Us